LeninGangwal/Big-Basket-Delivery-Slots/README.md

 Please star the repo if you find the script useful!

 (I saw this idea for Amazon US and Whole Foods in this repo https://github.com/pcomputo/Whole-Foods-Delivery-Slot and decided to do the same for BigBasket, India.)

+## Disclaimer
+This code is intended for educational purposes only, and should not be used to violate BigBasket's usage terms and conditions.
+Please refer to Big Basket's terms and conditions [here](https://www.bigbasket.com/terms-and-conditions/).